The term sugar is used to describe a wide range of compounds that vary in sweetness. Common sugars include:

 Other types of natural sugars:

-Sugar alcohols such as sorbitol, mannitol, and xylitol may have a laxative effect when eaten in large amounts.
+Sugar alcohols such as sorbitol, mannitol, and xylitol may cause stomach cramps and diarrhea when eaten in large amounts.

 The American Heart Association (AHA) recommends limiting the amount of added sugars in your diet.
-The AHA recommendations focus on all added sugars, not just one type, such as high fructose corn syrup.
+The recommendation extends to all types of added sugars.

 The Dietary Guidelines for Americans also recommends limiting added sugars.
-Strategies to reduce added sugars include:
+Some ways to reduce your intake of added sugars include:

-The American Diabetes Association nutrition guidelines now state that if you have diabetes, you do not need to avoid sugar and foods that contain sugar.
-You can eat these foods in place of other carbohydrate foods, in limited amounts.
+The American Diabetes Association nutrition guidelines state that you do not need to avoid all sugar and foods with sugar if you have diabetes.
+You can eat limited amounts of these foods in place of other carbohydrates.

 Johnson RJ, Appel LJ, Brands M, Howard BV, Lefevre M, Lustig RH, et al. Dietary Sugars Intake and Cardiovascular Health: A Scientific Statement from the American Heart Association.
 Circulation.
 2009;120:1011-1020.